jonny-d/openai_reproduction/README.md

 ## Quick Classify

 run `cat ./model/994/x* > ./model/994/model.npy` to get the pre-trained model weights (Github has a 100Mb size limit on files so I had to split model.npy).
-Running `python sst_binary_demo` will classify the Stanford Sentiment data and generate a histogram of the Sentiment Neuron's values for each review.
+Running `python sst_binary_demo.py` will classify the Stanford Sentiment data and generate a histogram of the Sentiment Neuron's values for each review.

 ## Data Preprocessing